-A recent story we did titled, “Korn’s Brian Welch on Why There Is No ‘Christian’ Look” sparked a fair bit of conversation among our readers about what to wear to church and what to wear in general.
-Reading people’s opinions got me thinking about the question I’ve posed in the title, and I’d like to offer a few thoughts on it.
+A story we did a while back, “Korn’s Brian Welch on Why There Is No ‘Christian’ Look” sparked a fair bit of conversation among our readers about what to wear to church and what to wear in general.
+Reading people’s opinions got me thinking about the question I’ve posed in the title, and I’d like to offer a few thoughts on what to wear to church.

 What follows are common responses I’ve seen to this question and my take on them based on my understanding of scripture.
 I’m going to do my best to stick to this question and not get sidetracked by related issues, however important they are.
 So while the questions, “What should worship look like?” and “What makes clothing modest?” are important, I’m not going to address them.

-So, how do people answer the question of whether it matters for people about what to wear to church?
+How do people answer the question of what to wear to church?